Tameness from Large Cardinal Axioms: Conclusion

-{\bf Proof:} $K_{\geq \kappa}$ has no maximal models by \L os' Theorem for AECs, since a model can be strictly embedded into its ultraproduct.
+{\bf Proof:} $K_{\geq \kappa}$ has no maximal models by \L o\'{s}' Theorem for AECs, since a model can be strictly embedded into its ultraproduct.
 This doesn't use categoricity and only needs $\kappa$ to be measurable.

 For joint mapping, we can use categoricity and no maximal models to get joint mapping below and at the categoricity cardinal.
 Above the categoricity cardinal, we use amalgamation and categoriciy.
 This relies only on the other properties and not directly on any large cardinals.